The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Introduction

-Studies based on counts in cells provided different results.
-M05 analysed galaxies in the VVDS-Deep catalog over an area of $0.4 \times 0.4$ deg. and found significant deviations from linearity and an effective linear bias parameter that showed little evolution with redshift.
-On the other hand the biasing relation of zCOSMOS galaxies measured by K11 over a region of about 1.52 deg.$^2$ is close to linear and characterised by a single bias parameter that evolves rapidly with the redshift.
-The tension between these results is mirrored by the observed differences in the spatial correlation properties of the two samples, with the 2-point correlation function of zCOSMOS galaxies systematically higher than that of VVDS galaxies (see e.g. \citealt{meneux09}).
-In both cases the volume sampled by the survey is rather small and cosmic variance has been proposed as the likely explanation for the mismatch.
 The Vimos Public Extragalactic Redshift Survey [VIPERS] \citep{guzzo13} has a depth similar to the zCOSMOS survey but with a much larger area of 24 deg$^2$.
-Its volume is comparable to that of 2dFGRS at lower redshift and is large enough to significantly reduce the impact of the cosmic variance (see Appendix in \citealt{fritz14}).
-In this work we adopt the same approach as M05 and K11 and estimate galaxy bias from counts in cells.
-However, we use a novel estimator that accounts for the effect of discrete sampling, allowing to use small cells and probe unprecedented small scales that are more affected by the physics of galaxy formation.
+Its volume is comparable to that of 2dFGRS and is large enough to significantly reduce the impact of the cosmic variance (see Appendix in \citealt{fritz14}).
+We adopt the same approach as M05 and K11 and estimate galaxy bias from counts in cells.
+To do so we use a novel estimator that accounts for the effect of discrete sampling, allowing us to use small cells and probe unprecedented small scales that are more affected by the physics of galaxy formation.

 The layout of the paper is as follows.
 In Section \ref{sec:data} we describe both the real and mock datasets used in this work.
-In Section \ref{sec:theory} we introduce the formalism used to characterise galaxy bias and the estimators used to measure it from a galaxy redshift survey.
-In Section \ref{sec:esources} we assess the validity of the estimator and use mock galaxy catalogs to gauge random and systematic errors.
-We present our results in Section \ref{sec:results} and compare them with those of other analyses.
+In Section \ref{sec:theory} we introduce the formalism used to characterise galaxy bias and the estimators used to measure this bias from a galaxy redshift survey.
+In Section \ref{sec:esources} we assess the validity of the estimator and use mock galaxy catalogues to gauge random and systematic errors.
+We present our results in Section \ref{sec:results} and compare these with those of other analyses in Section~\ref{sec:comparison}.
 The main conclusions are drawn in Section \ref{sec:conclusions}